| |

 in effect,

+to help market the e-gold system to the world's 1.1 billion Muslims.
 The pitch?
 Late one night in the lobby of one of Dubai's five-star hotels,

 a 46-year-old Muslim named Abdalhasib Castiñeira lays it out, sipping